lowRISC/opentitan/doc/getting_started/setup_fpga.md

 1. **automatically**, on single invocations of `./bazelisk.sh test ...`.
 2. **manually**, using multiple invocations of `opentitantool`, and Which one you use, will depend on how the build target is defined for the software you would like to test on the FPGA.
-Specifically, for software build targets defined in Bazel BUILD files using the `opentitan_functest` Bazel macro, you will use the latter (**automatic**) approach.
+Specifically, for software build targets defined in Bazel BUILD files using the `opentitan_test` Bazel macro, you will use the latter (**automatic**) approach.
-Alternatively, for software build targets defined in Bazel BUILD files using the `opentitan_flash_binary` Bazel macro, you will use the former (**manual**) approach.
+Alternatively, for software build targets defined in Bazel BUILD files using the `opentitan_binary` Bazel macro, you will use the former (**manual**) approach.

 See below for details on both approaches.

 ### Automatically loading FPGA bitstreams and bootstrapping software with Bazel

-A majority of on-device software tests are defined using the custom `opentitan_functest` Bazel macro, which under the hood, instantiates several Bazel [`native.sh_test` rules](https://docs.bazel.build/versions/main/be/shell.html#sh_test).
+A majority of on-device software tests are defined using the custom `opentitan_test` Bazel macro, which under the hood, instantiates several Bazel [`native.sh_test` rules](https://docs.bazel.build/versions/main/be/shell.html#sh_test).
 In doing so, this macro provides a convenient interface for developers to run software tests on OpenTitan FPGA instances with a single invocation of `./bazelisk.sh test ...`.
-For example, to run the UART smoke test (which is an `opentitan_functest` defined in `sw/device/tests/BUILD`) on FPGA hardware, and see the output in real time, use:
+For example, to run the UART smoke test (which is an `opentitan_test` defined in `sw/device/tests/BUILD`) on FPGA hardware, and see the output in real time, use:
 ```sh
 cd $REPO_TOP
 ./bazelisk.sh test --test_tag_filters=${BOARD} --test_output=streamed //sw/device/tests:uart_smoketest